 You may apply for an automatic extension of time to file your taxes, including your small business taxes.
 The extension is for six months for non-corporate tax returns, so the due date for the return is October 15 (unless October 15 is a weekend or holiday, in which case that date is the next business day).

 Your filing extension doesn't include an extension for payment.
 You must pay your taxes by the tax due date of May 17, or June 15 if you live in Texas, Louisiana, or Oklahoma, to avoid penalties and interest.

 Filing an Amended Tax Return

 You must file an amended return if you make a mistake on your tax return, whether the error is due to your business taxes or personal taxes.
 The form to amend your tax return depends on your business type.
 To amend your personal return, including Schedule C, use Form 1040X Amended Return.

 Paying Estimated Taxes

-If you don't pay enough taxes during the year, you must pay estimated taxes.
-Many small business owners must pay estimated taxes because they don't earn a salary so no taxes are withheld from their income from self-employment.
+You must pay estimated taxes if you don't otherwise pay enough taxes during the year.
+Many small business owners must pay estimated taxes, because they don't earn a salary, so no taxes are withheld from their income from self-employment.